christopherdent/prehistoric_life/prehistoric_life/notes.md

     #if they select 1. eoraptor they will get more info about the selecteed object / creature.
     #end

      #<-- Creature.new this code works to create objects out of each new creature. it also assigns a variable name equal to the creatures name.

+         #@@all.clear   #note that clearing the @@all array here solves problem of duplicate objects but doesn't solve problem of saving the objects.